Wingstop Hawaiian Sauce Recipe

 Pineapple juice1 cup

-Ketchup2 tbsp
+Ketchup2 tablespoons

 Equipment Needed